The International Steam Pages

 Click for full size image.

 There are several museums here with steam locomotive exhibits and at least two operational preserved narrow gauge steam railways.
-Click here for a report on a visit here from James Waite (updated 25th July 2009).
+Click here for a report on a visit from James Waite (updated 25th July 2009).

 Lithuania Index